 This module complements the Industry Studio Project and gives the students a chance to delve into the craft that they have developed over the duration of their course, relating to the contemporary context of the theory and techniques surrounding their specialism.
-Tutors will aid students to propose what their specialism will be and industry professionals support students with critical feedback.
-Through this module students will be in a stronger position to realise their own personal development and what they can offer to their allocated team in the Industry Studio Project.
+Tutors will aid students to propose what their specialism will be and industry professionals will support students with critical feedback.
+Through this module, students will be in a stronger position to realise their own personal development and what they can offer to their allocated team in the Industry Studio Project.

 Industry Studio Project (45 credits)

-This module prepares and challenges students to complete a studio project collaboratively to the same standard as found in a practising studio environment.
+This module prepares and challenges students to complete a studio project collaboratively, to the same standard as found in a practising studio environment.
 This is a chance for students to work together to showcase the pinnacle of their talents and techniques.
 Students are expected to direct their project with good project management and task allocation to create, acquire and select top material content.
-Students are required to demonstrate their ability to evaluate the outcome with a 20 minutes presentation to a panel of industry professionals.
+Students are required to demonstrate their ability to evaluate the outcome with a 20-minute presentation to a panel of industry professionals.

 By your third year, you’ll be working in a team just like a fully-functioning independent studio, alongside developing an in-depth knowledge of your chosen specialisation.

 Advanced Specialism (30 credits)

-This module offers the opportunity for students to engage with the advanced theories, principles and tools at the forefront of video games.
-On successful completion of the module students will have developed an impressive mix of transferable skills, including: the ability to communicate in-depth the technical and creative issues within their community of practice and a matured awareness to self reflect on their own professional development.
+This module offers the opportunity for students to engage with the advanced theories, principles and tools at the forefront of 3D computer animation.
+On successful completion of the module, students will have developed an impressive mix of transferable skills, including: the ability to communicate in-depth the technical and creative issues within their community of practice and a matured awareness to self reflect on their own professional development.

 Students will be refined in their professionalism by the support of both tutors and industry professionals.
 This module will benefit students in their ability to employ a high level of expertise in their personal and studio practice.
-The final project will be assessed by an incorporation of both industry and tutors.
+The final project will be assessed by an incorporation of both tutors and industry.